How does this medication work? What will it do for me?

 Bones: Emtricitabine - tenofovir may weaken bones.
 Your doctor may monitor your bone mass while you are taking this medication, especially if you are at risk for bone fracture or for disease of the bone.
 If you experience unexplained bone pain or break a bone, contact your doctor.
 Your doctor may want you to start taking vitamin D and calcium supplements.

-Hepatitis B: The safe use of this medication has not been established for people who are also infected with hepatitis B. Your doctor may test you for hepatitis B infection before starting you on this medication.
-If a person who also has hepatitis B takes this medication to treat HIV for people who also have hepatitis B, worsening of hepatitis B may occur.
-Your doctor will monitor your liver function closely while you are taking emtricitabine - tenofovir.
+Hepatitis B: The safe use of this medication has not been established for people who are also infected with hepatitis B. Your doctor may test you for hepatitis B infection before you start taking this medication.
+If this medication is used to treat HIV by people who have hepatitis B, worsening of hepatitis B may occur when the medication is stopped.
+If you also have hepatitis B and stop using this medication, your doctor will monitor your liver function closely for several months.

 Kidney function: Kidney disease or reduced kidney function may cause emtricitabine - tenofovir to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may also need to change the dosing schedule of this medication if you have existing kidney problems.